 Description: Verify the presence of the processor by using the DSR line of the PC serial connection.

-RFU GUI From the "Communications Options" dialog box, visible by selecting Setup

-Equivalent: | Communications, check the "Enable Processor Detection" option.
+Default: The processor is verified.
+RFU GUI Equivalent: From the "Communications Options" dialog box, visible by selecting Setup Communications, check the "Enable Processor Detection" option.
 Example: clRFU myProgram.bin -vp+